nottrobin/robinwinslow.uk/_posts/2015-09-26-prepare-for-ubuntu-freezing.md

 sudo sysctl --system
 ```

-# SysRq for Thinkpads
+# SysRq shortcut for the Thinkpad X1

 Most laptops don't have a physical `SysRq` key.
 Instead they offer a keyboard
 combination to emulate the key.
-On Thinkpads, this is `fn + s`.
+On my Thinkpad, this is `fn + s`.
 However, there's
 a quirk that the `SysRq` key is only "pressed" when you release.

 So to run `oom_kill` on a Thinkpad, after enabling it, do the following: